Learn More About

-Raptor’s first product, PROCYSBI® (cysteamine bitartrate) delayed-release capsules, received FDA approval in April 2013 for the management of nephropathic cystinosis in adults and children 6 years and older.
-In Europe, PROCYSBI® gastro-resistant hard capsules of cysteamine (as mercaptamine bitartrate) received European Commission approval in September 2013 for the treatment of proven nephropathic cystinosis.
+Twice-a-day PROCYSBI (cysteamine bitartrate) delayed-release capsules received FDA approval in April 2013 for the management of nephropathic cystinosis in adults and children six years and older and is the first product Raptor Pharmaceuticals, brought to market.
+The label was expanded for children as young as two in August 2015.
+In Europe, PROCYSBI gastro-resistant hard capsules of cysteamine (as mercaptamine bitartrate) received European Commission approval in September 2013 for the treatment of proven nephropathic cystinosis.

-Raptor’s preclinical pipeline includes novel drug candidates to potentially treat cancers and other diseases.
-These programs include:
+Our preclinical pipeline includes novel drug candidates to potentially treat cancers and other diseases.